MobiKin

 run mobikin assistant for android

-Follow the prompts to establish a physical and virtual connection.
+Step 2.
+Link - Follow the prompts to establish a physical and virtual connection.
 After a successful process, the main interface will appear.
 Next, plug your USB flash drive into the computer, and it will be detected and displayed.

-connect android to computer
+connect android phone to computer

 transfer photos from android to flash drive with assistant for android